 My fiancé Ed and I have both worked on different farms all over the world, but were ready to make our own farm a reality here in the Wood River Valley.
 After looking at many options- from bare land in the Fairfield to smaller lots in Hailey, we came across the property in Bellevue and immediately fell in love.
 We bought the place in September of 2014.
 Our immediate goals were to produce as much food for ourselves and my parents as possible, then go beyond that to create a financially viable small scale farm that can provide food for members of the Wood River Valley while allowing us to live the lifestyle that is most appealing to us.

 How did you become interested in food production?

-I first became passionate about sustainable food production in my senior biology class with Harry Weekes at The Community School (Harry is now my boss at The Sage School).
+I first became passionate about sustainable food production in my senior biology class with Harry Weekes at The Community School.
 We spent the entire semester planning a local food feast, for which we sourced food from local farms and donated proceeds to the Idaho Food Bank.
 I continued to learn about food and farming throughout college, and interned on various farms in Ohio during college and throughout South America during eight months of post-college travel.

 What do you love most about growing food?

 Cooking and eating food that I grew myself brings me unquantifiable satisfaction and pleasure.
 The process of starting seeds, working with the soil, and watching the miracle of plant growth, all while knowing that our labor is contributing to our own and our valley’s sustenance is so fun and fulfilling!